helenebm98/EAM-AX7-TEST1703/08_Work_Orders.md

 12. Close **Job type setup forecast**.

 13. In **Job type setup**, click the **Checklist** button.
-14. In **Job type setup checklist**, you can add checklists to the selected job type setup.
-The line numbers indicate the sequence of the checklists.
+14. In **Job type setup checklist**, you can add checklist lines to the selected job type setup.
+Click **New** to add a checklist line.
+Line numbers are inserted automatically in the **Line number** field to indicate the sequence of the checklist lines.
+You can edit line numbers, if required.
+When you have created the first checklist line, select the line and press the arrow-down button on your keyboard to add a line below.
+You can also select a checklist line and click the **New** button, then the new line is inserted above the selected checklist line.

-15. Select the **Worker mandatory** check box if if the worker working with the checklist must insert his or her name on the checklist line before it can be completed.
-16. Select the **Date mandatory** check box, if the worker working with the checklist must insert the date of inspection on the checklist line before it can be completed.

-17. Insert notes relating to the checklist on the **Notes** FastTab.
-18. On the **Measuring points** FastTab, Add measurement lines, if relevant.
+15. In the **Type** field, select the line type, then add information related to the checklist type.
+See a description of available types and related fields in the [Create a Checklist Template](#create-a-checklist-template) section above.
 ###### NOTE
-   If you want to copy a checklist setup from another job type, select the **Copy checklist** button and select the job type from which to copy the setup.
+If you want to copy checklist setup from another job type, click the **Copy checklist** button and select the job type from which to copy the setup.
+You can easily create a template from an existing checklist, which can be reused across multiple checklists.
+The new template will be an exact copy of the active checklists.
+Click the **Create template** button and insert an **ID** and a **Name** for the template.
+You can select the **Replace** check box to replace the existing checklist with a single line referencing the new template.
+You can see the contents of the template in the **Checklist templates** detail view.
 19. Click **Save** to save your updates.
 20. Close **Job type setup checklist**.